-The pinnacle of Rugby League is the State Of Origin Series, and the 2018 version of this exciting event will conclude on July 11.
-Played with passion and pride, this will mark the thirty-seventh ‘state verse state’ meeting between the QLD Maroons and NSW Blues.
+The pinnacle of Rugby League is the State Of Origin Series, and the first game is set to get underway from November 4th, 2020.
+Played with passion and pride, this will mark the thirty-ninth ‘state versus state’ meeting between the QLD Maroons and NSW Blues.

 State of Origin officially played its inaugural season in 1980, but it wasn’t until two years later in 1982 that the series took on its current three-game format.
 For the first couple of decades or so, the results were incredibly even, with the first 24 series resulting in 12 NSW victories, 10 Queensland wins, and two draws.
-Since then, the Maroons have taken over, winning eight in a row between 2006-2013, and 11 of the past 12.
-Last year, the Blues went excruciatingly close to earning themselves a rare victory, opening up a 1-0 lead before losing Game 2 16-18, and ultimately losing the series.
+Since then, the Maroons have taken over, winning eight in a row between 2006-2013, and 10 of the past 13.

 Maroons vs Blues Game 3 Live TV Times

 Where: Suncorp Stadium, Brisbane

 Live TV: Channel Nine at 8.15pm

 LIVE State of Origin TV Fixtures (Sydney time)

 |Wed Nov 18th||State of Origin (Game 3)||LIVE: 8.15pm||Nine / 9Now|

 |Wed Nov 18th||State of Origin (Game 3)||Replay: 11.00pm||Foxtel / Kayo|